Making HCi cover claims

 It’s important to remember:

-All services / products must be provided by practitioners who are operating in private practice and who are approved by HCi.
+Services / products must be provided by practitioners who are operating in private practice and who are approved by HCi.
 Unless our CEO gave prior approval, HCi will not pay claims for services or goods provided by a family member.

 Claims must be lodged within 2 years of the date of service.

-Benefit payments are calculated on the date services/products are provided.
+Eligible claim payments are calculated on the date services/products are provided.

 // WHEN CLAIMING PRODUCTS FROM HCi